mindjolt/starling-builder-editor/README.md

 There are 2 parts in Starling Builder: the [engine](https://github.com/mindjolt/starling-builder-engine) and [editor](https://github.com/mindjolt/starling-builder-editor).
 The engine is a module responsible for converting layout files into display objects.
 Both the game and the editor rely on it.
 The editor is a standalone application where you create your UI layouts.

-Normally you don't need to check out the editor source unless you want to expand the tool, you can download the latest binary at http://starlingbuilder.github.io/download/1.x/v0.8.3/starling-builder.air and the demo workspace at http://starlingbuilder.github.io/download/1.x/v0.8.3/demo_workspace.zip
+Normally you don't need to check out the editor source unless you want to expand the tool, you can download the latest editor app and demo workspace at http://starlingbuilder.github.io/

+There are 2 versions of the editors (Starling 1.x version and Starling 2.x version), please make sure to download the one you are planning to use in your project.

 ####Check out editor repository:
 ```